Crayon Shin-chan: Pursuit of the Balls of Darkness: Hexon

 Apart from possessing remarkable physical strength, he has the psychic power to read the minds of his opponents obtained through training in Tibet.
-He has blonde European with blue eyes.
+He is a blonde European with blue eyes.

 Majo

 It is directed by the troops of Clan Tamayumi.
 She is an expert in the art of rhythmic gymnastics combative.

 Rose

 One of the three sisters of transvestites Tamayura Clan.
 Pink goes with her head shaved.
 Her real name is Takeshi.

 Lavender

 One of the three sisters of transvestites Tamayura Clan.
 Will lime green with a shaved head.
 She is thin and has painted eyes.
 Her real name is Tsuyoshi.

 Lemon

 One of the three sisters of transvestites Tamayura Clan.
 She goes from yellow and with a shaved head.
 Is thin.
 Her real name is Kiyoshi.

 Satake

 He is the son of the chief of Clan Cataplines.
 He's champion in martial arts.
 He loves children.
 In the end, is passed to the good with Tamayura clans.
 Its major peculiarity is its enormous musculature.